Egg head: How to cook perfect eggs every time

-Low, slow and patient — these are the tricks to scrambled eggs — that is, low heat, long cooking and constant stirring.
+Low, slow and patient — these are the rules to remember for perfect scrambled eggs.
+By that we mean low heat, long cooking and constant stirring.

-- Set skillet over low heat to warm for 2 to 3 minutes.
+- Set frying pan over low heat to warm for 2 to 3 minutes.

-- Keep stirring, scraping bottom and sides of skillet for any thin bits of custard as they form.
+- Keep stirring, scraping the bottom and sides of the pan for any thin bits as they form.

 - It may take up to 5 minutes before any curds form.
 But don’t wait for curds to form to scrape and stir.